shebashio/bigbang/blog/2-41-Release.md

 # Big Bang Release 2.41.0: A Milestone in Enterprise Platform Development

 We are thrilled to announce the release of Big Bang 2.41.0, marking another significant step forward in our enterprise platform development journey.
 This incremental release brings substantial improvements to stability, security, and core functionality across our component ecosystem.
+We always encourage consumers to view the [Release notes](https://repo1.dso.mil/big-bang/bigbang/-/releases/2.41.0)

 ## Release Highlights